-Uber is hand’s down the best way to get around cities, the price is locked in on the app so you can’t get ripped off and it will always work out cheaper than travelling by taxi or rickshaw.
-Click here and your first three rides are discounted (plus my next ride will be too – cheers!).
 If you are super stoked by the prospect of riding in a tuk tuk, go for it but be sure to negotiate a price before you get in Keep an eye on your shit when in a tuk tuk.
 The local bus system is another great way to get around Bangkok and I also frequently use the Skytrain for longer distances.
-To get into the city from the airport, catch the Skytrain and then catch an uber or a taxi from Thonburi or Bearing.
+To get into the city from the airport, catch the Skytrain and then catch a Grab or a taxi from Thonburi or Bearing.

 Backpacker Accommodation in Bangkok

 For me, one of the most exciting things about being on the road is meeting new people and staying in new places.
 Bangkok is the starting point for many backpacking adventures and there are some great, chilled hostels to check out.
 These backpacker meccas are great for meeting fellow travellers, exchanging travel stories, tapping into the backpacking grapevine and just chilling the fuck out.
 Check out this post for a breakdown of the best hostels in Bangkok.

 If you are backpacking Bangkok, Airbnb is a solid option for some sexy time.
 It’s especially handy if you are travelling as a couple and need a bit of chill time away from noisy dorms.
 Use this Airbnb coupon code for $35 off your first stay!